lindaiiako/lindaiiako.github.io/CineTTS/index.md

 ---
 ## ***Varying Dialog***
-In this section, we demonstrate our model's outputs in scenarios where the reference speech and speaker characteristics are the same, but the **<u>dialog context is different</u>**.
+In this section, we demonstrate our model's outputs in scenarios where the reference speech and speaker characteristics are the same, but the **<u>dialog is different</u>**.

 ### Demo 1
 **Reference Speech (used for speaker timbre extraction):**